glorious-codes/glorious-pitsby/README.md

 #### `scripts`
 List of scripts that should be included in the documentation.

+#### `other`
+List of any other file/directory that should be included in the documentation.

 #### `outputDirectory`
 Directory where docs should be outputted to.
+If not informed, documentation will be outputted to a directory called *Pitsby*.

 ### `*.doc.js`

 You should create one `.doc.js` file per component.
-The following is an example for some button component:
+The following is an example for a button component:

 ``` javascript
 module.exports = {